 Average buying center size in companies with 1.000+ employees consists of over 30 employees .
 On such a scenario, how should Sales and Marketing work together to close the big deals?
+What is Account Targeting and why Account Based Advertising can help?
 How do you make sure you score 20/20 on Awareness, Confidence and Trust?

 Not only the size of the buying group is significantly more complex.
 If your size deal is very high, making your customer feel safe will be a critical factor in your selling cycle.